andirady/pom-cli/README.md

 # Add from maven metadata in a jar file
 pom add /path/to/file.jar

+# Add by path to maven module
+pom add /path/to/module
+pom add /path/to/module/pom.xml
 ```

 For projects that are packaged as "pom", the dependencies will be added